 Maria Cafe features two outdoor dining areas.
 Firstly, there is sidewalk dining at the front of the café.

 Secondly, the café boasts a large decked courtyard.

 The exterior decked dining area is well shaded by stylish striped umbrellas.
 The white cladding and nautical ‘Maria’ sign gives a Hamptons vibe

 The courtyard is the perfect setting for a long brunch or even just a few mimosas on a warm day.

 Maria Cafe also hosts functions and the courtyard would make the perfect spot for a gathering.

-Maria is a pet friendly cafe.
+Maria is a pet friendly Upwey cafe.
 Shaded tables are available on the footpath, with water bowls freshly topped up for four legged friends.

 There’s plenty of room for prams in both the internal and external seating areas making Maria a popular Mt Dandenong cafe with mums groups.

 just looking for a takeaway coffee or a quick snack?

 On your way out, you’ll pass the very tempting cakes display.
 The Maria Cranberry Oat and Lindt cookie ($5.50) is their signature.
 It’s big enough to share and best served heated.